How much does Inheritance Tax Planning cost?

 Your Domicile

-Whether or not your estate is complex or simple, your domicile and your current residence adds a new dimension and can have an influence on your IHT liability – so can the advice given and solution proposed.
-A UK National, living in the UK with only UK assets will have a different IHT planning journey than his friend who is also a UK National, but has been living overseas for the last 10 years and who now owns assets in Bali and Australia, as well as in the UK.
+Whether or not your estate is complex or simple, your domicile and your current residence add a new dimension and can have an influence on your IHT liability – so can the advice given and the solution proposed.
+A UK National living in the UK with only UK assets will have a different IHT planning journey than his friend, who is also a UK National but has been living overseas for the last 10 years and now owns assets in Bali and Australia and the UK.

 Learn more about the importance of domicile for IHT purposes here: